IBM/node-red-tensorflowjs/README.md

 The Node-RED editor can be accessed from `http://localhost:1880`.

 However, if Node-RED is on the Raspberry Pi, you can connect to it via `http://<Raspberry Pi IP>:1880`.

-### Install the TensorFlow.js node

-Before running and using a TensorFlow.js model in a Node-RED application, a TensorFlow.js node will need to be created and installed to your Node-RED environment.
-From a terminal run:

-1. Go into your Node-RED user directory (e.g., `~/.node-red`)
-    ```
-    $ cd ~/.node-red
-    ```

-1. Install the `node-red-contrib-tfjs-object-detection` node found in this repo (using the full directory path noted when the repo was cloned)
-    ```
-    $ npm install <full path>/node-red-contrib-tfjs-object-detection
-    ```

-    > **NOTE**: _Currently, the installation of the `@tensorflow/tfjs-node` dependency [requires Python 2.7](https://github.com/tensorflow/tfjs/tree/master/tfjs-node#windows--mac-os-x-requires-python-27).
-Bindings will not properly install with Python 3.x._
-    >

-If it is running, you will then need to stop and restart Node-RED for the newly installed nodes to be recognized.

 ### Import the Node-RED flow